17-1-SKKU-OSS/011A/about/index.md

+## Why we choose Caffe2
+- Interested in Artificial Intelligence.
+- For little bit more complete grammatical code.
+- To provide easy tutorial to users that can lower Caffe2 entry barriers.
+- To provide improved accessibility of Korean users to using Caffe2.

 ## What to Do

-### DongMin Kim
+- **DongMin Kim**

    Find and correct the typographical errors in the source code.
 Using Python libraries to create a program that automatically checks for typographical errors in all text files in Python.

-### SungPill Kang
+- **SungPill Kang**

    Create a simple tutorial code on the C++ platform.

-### SeoYeon Choi
+- **SeoYeon Choi**

-Translate the caffe2 tutorial into Korean.
-Management Static Page and Wiki.
+   Translate the caffe2 Docs tutorial into Korean.
+Management Static Page and Wiki